filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    ```
    :::

-Next up is installing Lotus' dependenies using Homebrew.
+Next up is installing Lotus' dependencies using Homebrew.

 #### Homebrew